New Jersey Bus Accident Lawyers

 What if the bus accident involved a school bus?

-School bus accidents involve additional considerations, including claims against school districts (government entities), special safety regulations, and potential liability for inadequate supervision.
-These cases require compliance with the New Jersey Tort Claims Act and its strict notice requirements.
+Unfortunately, school bus accidents are fairly common in New Jersey, with Rutgers reporting 16,000 school bus incidents during 2016-2024.
+These also involve additional considerations, including claims against school districts (government entities), special safety regulations, and potential liability for inadequate supervision.
+School bus accident cases require compliance with the New Jersey Tort Claims Act and its strict notice requirements.

 -